Epidemiology of measles: Canada

+Canadian data since 1924 shows measles outbreaks occurring frequently until the large vaccination campaigns in the 1970s.
+The 1935 epidemic stands out during this early period, with 83,000 reported cases (770 cases per 100,000 population); the highest number of fatalities occurring in 1926, with 892.
+Immunization programs became widely spread during the 1970s, with an estimated 85% of the target population receiving one dose of vaccination by the end of the decade.
+However, the frequent recurrence of significant outbreaks (including 6,178 cases in 1991 alone) showed Canada's 1-dose strategy was lacking, even with provinces requiring immunization for school attendance.
+Two-dose MMR programs and catch-up campaigns were widely introduced in 1996-1997.

 The Canadian government defines endemic measles as a situation where a chain of transmission continues uninterrupted for 12 months.
 By this standard, Canada has been free of endemic measles since 1998, but sporadic imported outbreaks have continued.

 Southern regions of the province of Quebec witnessed a measles outbreak affecting 94 persons in the Spring and summer 2007.
 The outbreak lasted 25 weeks, included more than one strain of the measles virus and had 12-17 generations of spread.

 In 2008, Canada had more than 30 confirmed cases in Ontario in 2008, with more than half reported in Toronto.

 In 2011, Quebec experienced the largest outbreak of measles in the Americas since 2002.
 The outbreak began on 8 January with unvaccinated individuals acquiring the disease whilst traveling to France, a country with high measles incidence, and returning home to Quebec.
 Public health officials responded to the outbreak by launching a mass vaccination campaign, and on 22 December, the outbreak ended with a total of 776 cases having occurred.
 615 cases (79%) had not been vaccinated, including 29 infants too young to receive the vaccine.
 11% of cases required hospitalization, and complications occurred in 64 cases (8%), with pneumonia being the most common complication observed (3% of cases).
 No deaths were reported.

 A measles outbreak was declared on 8 March 2014 in regions east of Vancouver in the Fraser Valley area where vaccination rates were known to be low in school and religious groups.
 A total of 228 cases were confirmed.
 On March 24, Fraser Health Authority said the outbreak have been contained and confined to the original community.

-As of 2021, there were no reported cases of measles in Canada.
+In May 2024, a child under the age of five in Ontario died of measles, the first case in the province in over a decade.
+The child was reportedly not vaccinated against the virus, and required hospitalization before his death.